SBoudrias/mem-fs-editor/README.md

 Copy the `from` file and parse its content as an underscore template where `context` is the template context.

-Optionnally pass a template `settings` object.
+Optionally pass a template `settings` object.

 ### `#exists(filepath)`